Here’s whats new at

-WHAT WE ARE LEARNING: At this point in the year, the weather is beginning to shift and that means that we are beginning to learn about the changing seasons, weather and the uniqueness and joy that different days can bring!
-As the changing weather brings the need to take care of our bodies, we are putting into play all the we have practiced at the beginning of the school year.
-This includes how to take care of ourselves and our belongings, listening to our bodies, empowering ourselves through difficult emotions, and building confidence in ourselves and our friendships.
-We continue to practice our three classroom agreements: Play Safe, Play Fair and Have Fun.
-We are enjoying the colder mornings and love running around, spending time in the sun, and staying close to teachers and friends to warm up our bodies each day.
-Our teachers spend their mornings exploring, observing and joining in games with the kids and making sure everyone is safe and fair with their play.
-We practice teamwork and encourage personal empowerment with the kids in all that we do.
+WHAT WE ARE LEARNING: At this point in the year, we are learning about the changing seasons, weather and all the fun that these changes bring!
+As the changing weather brings the need to take care of our bodies, we are empowering the kids to put into play all that we have practiced at the beginning of the school year.
+Throughout the day we look for opportunities to have the kids take care of themselves and their belongings, listening to their bodies (hot/cold/potty/ hunger/ thirst), empowering them through difficult emotions, and continuing to build confidence in themselves and their friendships.
+As always, we practice our three classroom agreements: Play Safe, Play Fair and Have Fun.
+We are enjoying the colder mornings and love running around, dance parties, practicing our layering, spending time in the sun, and staying close to teachers and friends to warm up our bodies each day.
+The kids have naturally been inclined to play more physical games this season as a way to combat the colder days, and it has been so fun to see the bond they are all creating as they get lost in their imagination and creativity.
+The days have been particularly tricky to navigate as we have yet to have consistent temperatures and the mornings go from cold to hot very quickly!
+Teachers spend their mornings helping the kids with their gloves and layers, giving kids extra care during transitions and colder days, working with the kids through conflict, and connecting with the kids through play, help and conversation.
+Their mornings are filled with exploring, observing and joining in games with the kids and making sure everyone is safe and fair with their play.
+We continue to practice teamwork and encourage personal empowerment with the kids in all that we do.

 * Remember to check Brightwheel for updates and personal pictures of your kiddo in class throughout the school year!